 In this lab, you will investigate solids of revolution and the relationship between their volume and surface area.
-You will utilize Maple to draw various 3d graphs obtained by revolving a function about the x-axis.
-Then, using some integration commands in Maple, you will compare the volume V and surface area S of a given solid seeking to discover a well-known lower bound for the quantity $S^{[3/2]}/V$.
+You will utilize the software Maple to draw various 3d graphs obtained by revolving a function about the x-axis.
+Then, using some integration commands in Maple, you will compare the volume V and surface area S of a given solid seeking to discover a well-known lower bound for the quantity $S^{3/2}/V$.

 It is required that you work in a group of two or three people.
 Any help you receive from a source other than your lab partner(s) should be acknowledged in your report.
 For example, a textbook, web site, another student, etc. should all be appropriately referenced.
-Please turn in one report per group, listing the names of the members of the group at the top of this page.
+Please turn in one report per group, listing the names of the members of the group at the top of the page.
 For this lab, you do not need to type in your answers and can simply fill in the blanks provided.
 Be sure to answer all questions carefully and neatly.
-There are only three graphs to be turned in for this report.
+There are four graphs to be turned in for this report.

-Begin by loading the package plots using the command with(plots): Now, define your first function $f(x) = \sin(x)$ by typing tubeplot([x,0,0,x=0..Pi],labels=[x,y,z],radius=f(x),axes=boxed);
+Begin by loading the package plots using the command with(plots): Placing a colon (instead of a semi-colon) after a command in Maple suppresses the output.
+Now, define your first function f(x) = sin x by typing tubeplot([x,0,0,x=0..Pi],labels=[x,y,z],radius=f(x),axes=boxed);